We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 GLP-1 agonists are only available through a prescription from a doctor or other qualified healthcare professional.
-Several telehealth services and weight loss programs can also provide a prescription if you meet the eligibility criteria, including Ro Body Program and Calibrate.
+Several telehealth services and weight loss programs may also provide prescriptions if you meet the eligibility criteria, including Ro Body Program and Calibrate.

 Effectiveness: Several studies have found that GLP-1 agonists could be beneficial for weight management.

-Though uncommon, severe side effects have also been reported, which may require medical attention, including kidney problems, thyroid C-cell tumors, gallbladder disease, low blood sugar, and suicidal ideation.
+Though uncommon, severe side effects have also been reported, which may require medical attention.
+These include kidney problems, thyroid C-cell tumors, gallbladder disease, low blood sugar, and suicidal ideation.
 It’s important to be in regular contact with your healthcare professional to monitor for these side effects.

-More research is also needed on the long-term effects of these medications, as there is concern about potential weight regain over time.
+More research is also needed on the long-term effects of these medications, as there’s concern about potential weight regain over time.

 5. Setmelanotide (Imcivree)